olegush/24_telegraph/README.md

 # Telegraph Clone

-[This site](https://my-telegraph.herokuapp.com/) is a simple service for publish anonymous articles, like telegra.ph.
+[This site](https://telegraph.devbuzz.ru/) is a simple service for publish anonymous articles, like telegra.ph.
 Any user can creates an article and gets unique user-friendly url for it.
-User can edits articles without login and password (authorization works with cookies).
+User can edits articles without login and password (authorization works with sessions).
 Every article stores in txt-file.

 # How to Install